 Yuanyaki is a technique where fish is marinated in a Yuan base containing sake, soy sauce, and yuzu slices (or other citrus fruits).
 White miso can be added for a flavor boost.
 This marinade is commonly used for white fish such as Spanish mackerel (鰆), butterfish (真名鰹), and sea bream (鯛), although it can also be used for oily fish and chicken.

-A common method of grilling is to thread food on metal or bamboo skewers.
-However, in traditional Japanese cooking, grilling large hunks of meat, whole legs of lamb or spit roast cooking is non-existential.
+A standard method of grilling is to thread food on metal or bamboo skewers.
+However, grilling large hunks of meat, whole legs of lamb, or spit roast cooking is non-existent in traditional Japanese cooking.
 Instead, the foods are cut into manageable sizes for easy handling and eating.
-Bamboo skewers are usually used for chicken, tofu and vegetables, whereas stainless steel skewers are used for whole or fillets of fish.
+Bamboo skewers are usually used for chicken, tofu, and vegetables, whereas stainless steel skewers are used for whole or fish fillets.

-In Japanese cooking, skewering is an art form, as the final presentation is key.
-Not only is efficient cooking important so that the skewered food is cooked through on all sides, but it must also look appetizing.
+Skewering is an art form in Japanese cooking, as the final presentation is vital.
+Not only is efficient cooking essential so that the skewered food is cooked through on all sides, but it must also look appetizing.

-Fish is the most difficult as the skin is extremely delicate and shrinks immediately when exposed to heat, hence ruin the shape.
+Fish is the most difficult as the skin is highly delicate and shrinks immediately when exposed to heat, ruining the shape.
 If not tended carefully, the fins and tails also scorch easily.

 For that reason, the Japanese developed a method of skewering whole fish such as sea bream called Uneri-gushi/Odori-gushi (うねり串・おどり串, “wave skewering,” “dance skewering”) to look as if the fish are still swimming.
-And smaller fish are skewered together in parallel or spread out like a fan for even cooking.
+Smaller fish are skewered together in parallel or spread out like a fan for even cooking.

 🔪 Cook JOC Kushiyaki Recipes: